Karmendes/sicredi_desafio/README.md

-# Arquitetura
+# Architecture

 ![](arquitetura.png)

-# Requisitos
+# Requirements
 Docker

 Docker-compose

 Python >=3.10

-# Como usar
+# How to use

-## Projeto
+## Project

-Certifique - se que você está na raiz do projeto.
-O processo pode demorar 5 minutos, para buildar e rodar.
+Make sure you are at the root of the project.
+The process can take 5 minutes to build and run.